* Main parties bidding for outright parliamentary majority

 "This is the chance to do something to change the country.
 It is a hot day but it is the day when you decide for the next four years for yourself and your families," Basha said after casting his vote.

-Rama said last month the Balkan country could get a green light for formal talks to start at the end of this year.
+Rama said last month Albania could get a green light for formal EU talks to start at the end of this year.
 (Reporting by Benet Koleka and Ivana Sekularac.
-Editing by Jane Merriman)
+Editing by Jane Merriman and Gareth Jones)